waynodiablo/Oystercard/battle_ships_web/battle_ships_web_rspec.md

 $ rspec

 Starting a new game
-  Registering (FAILED - 1)
+  I am asked to enter my name (FAILED - 1)

 Failures:

-  1) Starting a new game Registering
-     Failure/Error: click_link 'New Game'
+  1) Starting a new game I am asked to enter my name Failure/Error: click_link 'New Game' Capybara::ElementNotFound:
-     Capybara::ElementNotFound:
        Unable to find link "New Game"